How to install Docker and deploy a LAMP Stack

 Warning: current kernel is not supported by the linux-image-extra-virtual package.
 We have no AUFS support.
 Consider installing the packages linux-image-virtual kernel and linux-image-extra-virtual for AUFS support. + sleep 10

-This message can be safely ignored, as the script will continue the installation using DeviceMapper.
+This message can be safely ignored, as the script will continue the installation using DeviceMapper or OverlayFS.
 If you require AUFS support, you will need to configure a distribution supplied or custom compiled kernel.

 If necessary, add the non-root user to the “docker” group: